skttl/konstrukt-documentation/api/child-collections.md

 #### AddChildCollection&lt;TChildEntityType&gt;(Lambda idFieldExpression, Lambda fkFieldExpression, string nameSingular, string namePlural, string description, string iconSingular, string iconPlural, Lambda childCollectionConfig = null) : *KonstruktChildCollectionConfigBuilder&lt;TEntityType&gt;*

 Adds a child collection to the current collection with the given names, description and icons.
 A property accessor expression is required for both the entity ID field and FK (Foreign Key) field of the entity.
-See the [Child Collections API documentation](child-collections.md) for more info.

 ```csharp
 // Example